MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/sandboxing.md

 6. Click the **Done** button.

 > [!IMPORTANT]
-> **Note:** You might have to quit and restart Visual Studio for Mac to get it to recognize the new App ID and Provisioning Profile that was installed by Xcode.
+> You might have to quit and restart Visual Studio for Mac to get it to recognize the new App ID and Provisioning Profile that was installed by Xcode.

 #### Troubleshooting provisioning issues